Despite daily reminders that the video games industry is problematic as heck, many artists and developers still hope it will change for the better.

 It will require a collective effort.

-Special thanks: To our guest Jason Schreier, the team at Grand Central Publishing for providing a review copy of Press Reset and for scheduling assistance, our Production Coordinator Mari Gonzales Curia and Content Producer Mona Lloyd for editorial contributions to this post.
+Special thanks: To our guest Jason Schreier, the team at Grand Central Publishing for providing a review copy of Press Reset and for scheduling assistance, our Production Coordinator Mari Gonzalez Curia and Content Producer Mona Lloyd for editorial contributions to this post.
 The interview was lightly edited for grammar, clarity and time.

 Get Our Free Artists’ Mindset Course: